daos-stack/daos/utils/ansible/ftest/README.md

 # Running DAOS Functional Tests

 This document describes how to setup with [Ansible](https://www.ansible.com/) one or more nodes to run DAOS avocado functional tests.
-The ansible playbook also generates two bash scripts allowing in a first time to easily build DAOS binaries, and in a second time to run a set of DAOS avocado functional tests.
+The ansible playbook also generates two bash scripts allowing for easy build DAOS binaries, and the ability to run a set of DAOS avocado functional tests.

 ## Prerequisites